ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

    Do not use the IP addresses that are ordered and used during the initial setup.
 However, you can use other IP addresses on these subnets according to your requirements.
 To set up more network address translation rules, see [Managing NAT rules](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-5896D8CF-20E0-4691-A9EB-83AFD9D36AFD.html){: external}.
    {: important}

-## Ordering additional subnets
+## Ordering more subnets
 {: #vc_esg_config-procedure-additional-subnets}

-You can order additional subnets if the provided subnets do not fulfill your requirements for IP addresses.
+You can order more subnets if the provided subnets do not fulfill your requirements for IP addresses.

-For NSX-V, you can order additional public or private portable subnets.
+* For NSX-T, you can order more public or private _static_ subnets and configure them with the Tier-0 VIP for the subnet's endpoint.

-For NSX-T, order public static subnets and configure them with the Tier-0 VIP for the subnet's endpoint.
-For NSX-T private subnets, you must order a gateway appliance as a peer for the NSX edge and manage additional subnets in the appliance.
+* For NSX-V, you can order more public or private _portable_ subnets.

 ## Related links
 {: #vc_esg_config-related}